 Since I don’t wear many knit items because I live in the tropics, I wanted a pattern my daughter might like.
 One thing I have been interested in knitting is some type of ruffled shawl.
 Eventually I discovered this Ruffled Scarf Free Pattern at the In Stitches site.

 The directions are fairly simple but the “wrap and turn” directions were confusing, and not only to me, but other readers questioned this in the comments.
 The writer does describe how to do this in a comment answer, but not in the pattern itself.
-This is the part that makes short rows and creates the ruffle appearance.
+This is the part that makes short rows along both edges, and creates the ruffle appearance.
 I thought I would again describe it here in my own words.

 You will cast on 30 stitches.
 I use the long tail cast on.
 Circular or straight needles can be used.
-In the photo above I am using size 7 needles and a Mad Tosh BFL sock / fingering weight yarn (color is Spectrum).
+In the photo above I am using size 7 needles and a Madeline Tosh BFL sock / fingering weight yarn (color is Spectrum).
 I happened to have this yarn on hand.
 I believe the original pattern uses worsted, but I wanted a lighter scarf.

-How to “Wrap and Turn”
+How to Knit The “Wrap and Turn”

 Once you knit the number of stitches called for in the pattern (click the link above for the full pattern), for instance 13 to begin, wrap and turn like this: